Today's Articles

 His job also allowed the family to experience New York's cultural offerings, and attending several performances of Broadway shows during the 1940s first inspired Arroyo's interest in becoming a performer.
 Her mother was also an amateur classical pianist and taught her to play the instrument and take ballet classes.

 She is best known for her performances of the Italian spinto repertoire, particularly her portrayals of Verdi and Puccini heroines.
 Since her official retirement from singing in 1989, Arroyo has amassed significant teaching credits, including stints at Louisiana State University, UCLA, University of Delaware, Wilberforce University, the International Sommerakademie-Mozarteum in Salzburg, and Indiana University.
-She is part of the first generation of Afro Puerto Rican opera singers to achieve wide success.
+She is part of the first generation of Afro Puerto Rican opera singers who have achieved wide success.
 She is viewed as part of an instrumental group of performers who helped break down the barriers of racial prejudice in the opera world.

-Her last opera performance was in 1991, after which she judged several competitions, including the George London Competition and the Tchaikovsky International Competition.
+Her last opera performance was in 1991, after which she judged several competitions, including the George London and Tchaikovsky International competitions.
 With Willard L. Boyd, former President of the University of Iowa, she co-authored the "Task Force Report on Music Education in the U.S." She was elected a Fellow of the American Academy of Arts and Sciences in 2000.
 She was candid about her perceived status as second-best to her great contemporary, fellow spinto Leontyne Price; once, when a Met doorman greeted her as "Miss Price," she sweetly replied, "No, honey, I'm the other one."
 On December 8, 2013, Arroyo received a Kennedy Center Honor.

 To Become a Musician or Singer